 It's good to have a couple of steaks with ham and cheese inside it does not seem very original.
 But in Asturias they turn it into slow food, into pleasure, into something accredited and with its own stamp.
 That's why imitators and slanderers come out.
 Envy ...
 It is true that before the size was more important, with cachopos as sheets that weighed a few kilos.
 And although there are still large (piece cachopón!), In Asturias they have specialized and refined, exploiting all the possibilities of a product that still has a long way to go.

-Few words are needed to describe it: "How rich it is", "the best in the world".
-If we have to define it without passion, we already use a few words: "it has beef fillet, ham, cheese, bread, potatoes and a pepper, it chews well".
+Few words are needed to describe it: "How rich he is", "the best in the world".
+If we have to define it without passion, we already use a few more words: «it has beef steak, serrano ham, cheese, rallao bread, potatoes and a pepper, it is chewed well».

 It is said that it has become popular throughout the world because it is an anti-crisis option, a sturdy and economical dish.
 But we should not lower it to a war food.
 Nothing is further from reality.
 A good cachopo is a feast for the senses and, in some cases, a haute cuisine dish.
 It is also a topic of conversation like few, almost a way of life for some.
 The cachopo is friendship.
 People like to talk about who ate here or there.
 The fans of the subject, who are many, travel around the Principality eating cachopos, comparing versions and writing their impressions in culinary blogs.
 They repeat where they like it most and they say there are some that improve over time.